 The OFDM system [5] is based on the transmission of complex symbols using N orthogonal subcarriers.
-Thus, it is possible to transform a high data-rate stream into N low datarate substreams.
+The serial high data-rate stream is converted into N low data-rate substreams.
 In this system, if the number of subcarriers is large enough, the channel frequency response for a single subcarrier may be considered to be flat.
 Since the subcarriers can be individually demodulated, OFDM provides a higher robustness to the transmitted data.
 Figure 5 shows the block diagram of the OFDM scheme.

 Fig. 5.
-OFDM system.
+Block diagram of an OFDM system.

-In OFDM systems, the transmitted symbols are separated by a guard interval that optimize the performance of communication link.
+In OFDM systems, the transmitted symbols are separated by a time guard interval that improves the performance of the system.
 The addition of this extra interval is performed by copying the end of the OFDM symbol at its beginning.
-The purpose of the guard interval is to introduce immunity to propagation delays, ISI, echoes and reflections, to which digital data is normally very sensitive [10].
+The purpose of the guard interval is to introduce robustness against multipath channels [10].